SamGomes/hash-code-2021/README.md

 # Hash Code 2021

-This is team Penguin's solution for the [#HashCode 2021 competition](https://hashcode.withgoogle.com/) on 25th February.
+This is team Penguin's solution for the [#HashCode 2021 competition](https://hashcode.withgoogle.com/) on February 25th.

 This repository contains the assignment, the source code and the test files.